HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 -   This step is divided into two modules: pre-detection before switching and data backup before switching;

 -   The pre-detection module before switching is mainly to detect the detection items of each IDC in the current cluster.
-When the service of the master center is abnormal and some detection items cannot be detected, a message in yellow will be given \"detection is not available, because the compute node service of the current master center cannot be connected, which however has no impact on the switching.\".
-You can select \"ignore this item and continue to the next step\" and choose \"yes\" in the pop-up window, and other items that cannot be detected will be ignored directly;
+When the service of the master center is abnormal and some detection items cannot be detected, a message in yellow will be given "detection is not available, because the compute node service of the current master center cannot be connected, which however has no impact on the switching.".
+You can select "ignore this item and continue to the next step" and choose "yes" in the pop-up window, and other items that cannot be detected will be ignored directly;

 ![](assets/visual-idc/image72.png)